-The “collection” on show is a symbolic selection of objects designed by Ugo La Pietra and by other artists and designers, and made by artisans throughout Italy who, in doing so, continue to uphold their traditions in a new expression of their culture and territory.
+The “collection” on the show is a symbolic selection of objects designed by Ugo La Pietra and by other artists and designers and made by artisans throughout Italy who, in doing so, continue to uphold their traditions in a new expression of their culture and territory.

 Ugo la Pietra, Design Territoriale Genius Loci, objects made of alabaster from Volterra

 Kiki Van Eijk & Joost van Bleiswijk – Connect

 with the participation of Niels Hoebers, Sander Wassink, and Michela Castagnaro.

 The site-specific installation “Connect” by Kiki van Eijk and Joost van Bleiswijk investigates the connections between nature and people, between subconscious creativity and physical expressions, and among different disciplines and materials.
 Kiki van Eijk presents Free Form, a series of ceramic LED lamps modeled on the repetition of natural forms.
 Joost van Bleiswijk presents Curved and Taped, sculptural forms that focus on the expressive gesture, distancing them from functionality.

 Carlo Massoud – The Fish and the Crowd (Oratorio della Passione, Piazza Sant’Ambrogio)